-You can call the K2 Workflow REST API from Microsoft Flow to build custom flows that take advantage of both platforms.
-Microsoft Flow provides triggers from and connections to Office 365 applications and services.
+You can call the K2 Workflow REST API from Microsoft Power Automate to build custom flows that take advantage of both platforms.
+Microsoft Power Automate provides triggers from and connections to Microsoft 365 applications and services.
 Combining those with K2 workflows allows you to, for example, post a message to your Microsoft Teams group, or start a workflow when a SharePoint list item is created, or redirect a K2 task when an email arrives in an Outlook folder.

-Use this article to learn how to create a custom connection from Microsoft Flow to the K2 Workflow REST API that uses OAuth for authorization.
-At the end of this article, there is a list of available workflow actions defined by the API to help you understand the workflow actions you can use when integrating with Microsoft Flow, and links to How-To articles describing different integration scenarios.
+Use this article to learn how to create a custom connection from Microsoft Power Automate to the K2 Workflow REST API that uses OAuth for authorization.
+At the end of this article, there is a list of available workflow actions defined by the API to help you understand the workflow actions you can use when integrating with Microsoft Power Automate, and links to How-To articles describing different integration scenarios.

 At the time of writing, the K2 Workflow